 Problem : Current solutions mostly present raw numbers without interpretation.
 Users struggle to understand why their money runs out or how they can improve.

-Design : Provide weekly insights and digestible explanations that highlight spending patterns and trends.
+Design Response : Provide weekly insights and digestible explanations that highlight spending patterns and trends.
 Contextual tips turn raw data into actionable advice.

 Improve Motivation to Save